FASTGEARFE2024/FE20204_FASTGEAR/README.md

 ### Building The Robot
  We built the robot with LEGO.
 For the motors, sensors and the EV3 programmable brick we used the LEGO MINDSTORMS set.
 For the rest of the robot we combined LEGO MINDSTORMS set with LEGO Spike Prime set.

  To process the colors of the obstacles we used the PixyCam.
 The camera is a powerful tool with I2C communication protocol.
-It can distinguish the colors and sizes of the obstacles.
+It can distinguish the colors ,sizes and x, y coordinates of the obstacles.
 It also has a program (PixyMon v2) for the config of the Cam.

 # <hr/>
 # 3D Model
-We used this 3D model for connect the PixyCam to our robot.
+We 3D printed this model for connect the PixyCam to our robot.

 ![0c16bcc67fb93e3b44f921102f7a36db_display_large](https://github.com/user-attachments/assets/dc579fcb-9b1f-4756-875f-1cb5b07d6da2)